tisboyo/Twitch_Bot/readme.md

 - `mqtttest` TwitchBot sends string of args given
 - `first_time_chatter` TwitchBot sends json `{"author":"author name", "timestamp"=str(datetime.now())}` when a new chatter is seen ever.
 - `new_chatter_topic` TwitchBot sends json `{"author":"author name", "timestamp"=str(datetime.now())}` when a new chatter is seen for the first time this stream.

+This is a test, this is only a test.